sqlparser/sqlflow_public/dbobjects_relationship.md

 As you can see, we introduced a new pseudo column: `PseudoRows` to represents the number of rows in the resultset.

 #### 3. function
-In the dataflow analyzing, `function` plays a key role.
+During the dataflow analyzing, `function` plays a key role.
 It accepts arguments which usually is column and generate resultset which maybe a scalar value or a set value.
 ```sql
 select round(salary) as sal from scott.emp
 ```